xumj2021/xumj2021.github.io/content/post/Door To Twitter Analysis I.md

     padding: 2px;">Figure 2: Generate Access Token</div>
 </center>

 For the safety of your developer account, you might not want to have the tokens explicitly displayed in your codes.
-In such a case, you could basically [set the tokens as the enviornment variables](https://stackoverflow.com/questions/7501678/set-environment-variables-on-mac-os-x-lion) in your terminal and just cite the environment variables when writing codes.
+In such case, you could basically [set the tokens as the enviornment variables](https://stackoverflow.com/questions/7501678/set-environment-variables-on-mac-os-x-lion) in your terminal and just cite the environment variables when writing codes.

 ```shell
 (base) mengjiexu@MacBook-von-mengjie ~ % vim ~/.zsh_profile